ellaisys/aws-cognito/README_MFA.md

 The library currently provides only the MFA for the Software Token.
 The SMS based TOPT is still under development and not implemented.

 ## **Configurations**
+The package provides a trait that you can add to your controller to make the MFA methods running.

+- Ellaisys\Cognito\Auth\RegisterMFA

 ## **Features**
 - [Login (MFA Enabled)](#login)